November 18, 2021

 Education is needed to teach employees how to avoid a falling load or other accidents that may occur on loading docks.
 Before permission is granted to operate a forklift, the employee must pass an evaluation following the training.
 Aside from this certification, any employee under 18 years old is not permitted to operate a forklift under any circumstance.

-At number six on OSHA’s list were violations with ladders.
+At number five on OSHA’s list were violations with ladders.
 The most common ladder hazards are associated with employees not using portable ladders in accordance with their specifications.

 MedExpress Pro Tip: Make sure that employees know the proper way to climb and use a ladder.
 Employees should never use the top rung of a ladder as a step or use a ladder that is broken in any way.